museum4punkt0/MusOS-museum4punkt0/README.md

-# MusOS
+# MusOS-museum4punkt0

-*MusOS* is an object database and network sensor and kiosk system with a flexible storytelling engine.
+*MusOS-museum4punkt0* is an object database and network sensor and kiosk system with a flexible storytelling engine.

 Individual content (images, videos, text slides etc.) can be delivered to clients flexibly from a server triggered by sensors